markheath/midifilesplitter/README.md

 MIDI File Splitter has a detailed output window that shows you exactly what files it is creating, and reports any errors it encounters (look for messages in Red).
 MIDI File Splitter will never overwrite an existing file, but you can ask it to generate a new unique filename if the file it is trying to create already exists.

 MIDI File Splitter is beta software and may contain some bugs.
 Please do check that the output files it creates are what you expected.
-If you encounter any bugs, or have any feature requests, please report them to **software@wordandspirit.co.uk**
+If you encounter any bugs, or have any feature requests, please report them on the issues tab

 ## Download

-A link to the latest version of MIDI File Splitter can be found [here](http://www.codeplex.com/midifilesplitter/Release/ProjectReleases.aspx)
+A link to the latest version of MIDI File Splitter can be found [here](https://github.com/markheath/midifilesplitter/releases)

 ## Installation and Requirements